word-fish/wordfish-plugins/README.md

  - name: should be a human readable description of the plugin
  - tag: should be a term (no spaces or special characters) that corresponds with the folder name in the plugins directory.
- - corpus/terms: boolean, each "True" or "False" should indicate if the plugin can return a corpus (text to be parsed by deepdive) or terms (a vocabulary to be used to find mentions of things.)
+ - corpus/terms: boolean, each "True" or "False" should indicate if the plugin can return a corpus (text to be parsed by wordfish) or terms (a vocabulary to be used to find mentions of things.)
  - dependencies: should include "python" and "plugins."
 Python corresponds to python packages that are dependencies. "plugins" refers to other plugins that are required.
  - arguments: should be a dictionary with (optionally) corpus and/or terms.
 The user will be asked for these arguments to run the `extract_text` and `extract_terms` functions.
  - contributors: should be a name/orcid ID or email of researchers responsible for creation of the plugins.
 This is for future help and debugging.